kkeech/play-aws-upload/README.md

 cloud storage, simple transcoding, background processing, and WebSocket status updates.
 The client/server connection is under load only during the that portion of the process where the file is transfered from the client to the server.
-Instead of polling the server for status updates of the S3 copy and transcoding progress, event style WebSocket messages are sent to the client.
+Instead of polling the server for status updates of the S3 copy and transcoding process, event style WebSocket messages are sent to the client.
 * multi-file upload, HTML5/JavaScript front end
 * client side event driven status updates using WebSocket
 * written in Scala 2.10
 * web framework play 2.1
+* slick 1.0.0 as database access layer
-* H2 database
+* H2 in memory database for simple prototyping
-* Amazon services java API
+* Amazon services java API 1.3.30
 * Amazon services: S3, ElasticTranscoder, SNS, SQS
-* Akka actors to carry out background processes
+* Akka actors to carry out background processing of Amazon uploads, etc.

 ## What can you do with this code?
 This code runs under play 2.1 in a stand alone mode.
 It will copy the files to the server, but will